Tom Caron: Red Sox should get out their wallets to land power bats

 Now it’s time for the Red Sox to work some magic again in the Magic Kingdom.
 J.D.
 Martinez is the most powerful bat on the market, and the Sox will undoubtedly have to overpay him to become the cornerstone of a retooled lineup.
 They’ve been lacking his kind of power since David Ortiz retired.
 With Stanton and his MLB-best 59 home runs setting up shop at Yankee Stadium, the Red Sox need Martinez more than ever.

 Why would Boston have to overpay a 30-year old slugger coming off the best season of his career?
-Because the Sox have somehow become a team players don’t see to want to play for.
+Because the Sox have somehow become a team players don’t seem to want to play for.
 Stanton didn’t list Boston as a place he’d waive his no-trade clause to go.
 Ohtani quickly eliminated Fenway as a potential big league home when choosing his landing spot.

 We’ve been down this road before.
 In 2001 Dan Duquette overwhelmed Manny Ramirez with an eight-year deal worth $160 million.
 At the time Duquette was criticized for paying far above what the market for Ramirez was worth.
-Yet it wound up being a necessary deal for the Red Sox, who added David Ortiz two years later to form one of the greatest one-two punches the game has ever seen.
+Yet it wound up being a necessary deal for the Red Sox, who added David Ortiz two years later to form one of the greatest one-two punches ever.

 Now the Sox are reeling from the psychological punch of knowing the Yankees have Stanton in the same lineup as Aaron Judge.
 They hit a combined 111 homers last year.
 The entire 2017 Red Sox roster hit 168.